AutoScout24/api/source/includes/_financingOffers.md

      -H "Authorization: Bearer 73a06d83-6e13-4444-a288-6aa8c4098c2f"
 ```

-Retrieve the given financing offer information of a specific vehicle. (*This is only avaialble to the dealers in Germany. *).
+Retrieve the given financing offer information of a specific vehicle. (*This is only avaialble to the dealers in Germany, Italy, Netherland and Belgium. *).

 Currently, only one offer can be added and retrieved for a specific vehicle.